PalamaraLab/PrepareDecoding/PyPI_README.md

 ## Quickstart

-### Install the Python module from PyPI
+### Install the Python package from PyPI

-Most functionality is available through a Python module which can be installed with:
+Most functionality is available through a Python package which can be installed with:

 ```bash
 pip install asmc-preparedecoding
 ```

-This Python module is currently available on Linux and macOS.
-We hope it will be available soon on Windows.

 ### Example notebook

-Examples for using the Python module can be found in the following Jupyter notebook:
+Examples for using the Python package can be found in the following Jupyter notebook:
 - [creating decoding quantities](https://github.com/PalamaraLab/PrepareDecoding/blob/4a206d577a8cd431ab6dd59bbccc4035ab8b1069/notebooks/CreatingDecodingQuantities.ipynb)

 Please note that to run the notebook you should first clone the repository and install Jupyter: